jasonwei4/ML_Project/README.md

 # ML_Project
-Some projects I have done when studying in Northeastern University/n Including：Assignment 2 the CV task for classification（The Oxford-IIIT Pet Dataset）based on fastai api
+Some Machine learning projects I have done when studying in Northeastern University Assignment 2 :A CV task for Dogs and Cats classification（The Oxford-IIIT Pet Dataset）based on fastai api